-The software is organized into a basic system, called the ECS system, which runs on the bare machines and is a single (lowest) layer for protection purposes, and any number of modules which may form higher layers.
-The ECS system implements a small number of basic types of objects, each one of which can be named and referred to independently (see figure 2).
+The software is organized into a basic system, called the ECS system, which runs on the bare machine and consists of a single (lowest) layer for protection purposes and any number of modules which may form higher layers.
+The ECS system implements a small number of basic types of objects, each one of which can be named and referred to independently (see Figure 2).